DingoDjango/snAutosave/README.md

 ### **Description:**

-An automated save system for Subnautica.
-Autosaves are separate from normal saves by default.
-Includes mod options.
+An automated save system with several optional save conditions.
+Autosave slots are separate from the normal save by default.
+Includes a rebindable Quicksave key which triggers a normal save.

+Everything is configurable in **Menu → Options → Mods → Subnautica Autosave**.

 **For Below Zero instructions please view the [Nexus mod page](https://www.nexusmods.com/subnauticabelowzero/mods/359).**